 What is next for JDSF?
-To transform Jackson, the Alliance to Preserve Jackson Forest seeks to work with legislators and staff of the Department of Natural Resources to:
+To transform Jackson, we must work to:

-- Halt timber harvest, the approval of new Timber Harvest Plans and the sale of timber harvests in Jackson Demonstration State Forest until a new Management Plan is adopted. - 2.
-Adopt legislation to change the management objectives of Jackson from "commercial logging" to "forest restoration, carbon sequestration and public recreation." - 3.
-Include Jackson Demonstration State Forest in the CNRA 30X30 strategy to achieve 30x30 goals. - 4.
-Support the rights of Indigenous Pomo tribes to engage in Government-to-Government consultation regarding management of Jackson Demonstration State Forest. - 5.
+- 1. Halt timber harvest, the approval of new Timber Harvest Plans and the sale of timber harvests in Jackson Demonstration State Forest until a new Management Plan is adopted. - 2.
+Support the rights of Indigenous Pomo tribes to engage in Government-to-Government consultation and comanagement of Jackson Demonstration State Forest. - 3.
+Adopt legislation to change the management objectives of Jackson from "commercial logging" to "forest restoration, carbon sequestration and public recreation." - 4.
 Establish an official, professionally-mediated public planning process to develop a new Management Plan for JDSF.
 This dialogue should include key stake-holders, including: local representatives, Native American tribes, non-profits, user groups, academics, and Jackson Management.

-CLIMATE CHANGE ACTION ADVISORY COMMITTEE
+CLIMATE CHANGE ACTION Advisory Committee